wang9hu/cheatsheets-and-misc/myJavascriptNote.md

     <br>
 - _**Asynchronous**_ means something happens in the future, not right now.
 - Javascript is just a programming language that is implemented in browsers.
-- Browsers are usually written by C++, which can do things that JS is bad at, hence ==Web APIs== in general.
+- Browsers are usually written by C++, which can do things that JS is bad at, hence <span>Web APIs</span> in general.
   <br>
 - XML vs JSON